U.S. Route 19: Florida

-The "secret" designation for US 19 in Florida, between Memphis and Perry, is SR 55.
-Between Perry and Capps, it follows SR 20, and between Capps and the Georgia border, it follows SR 57.
+The unsigned designation for US 19 in Florida, between Memphis and Perry, is State Road 55 (SR 55).
+Between Perry and Capps, it follows SR 20, and, between Capps and the Georgia border, it follows SR 57.

-According to a 2005 Dateline NBC report, part of US 19 in Florida may be the most dangerous road in the United States.
-A Highway Patrol test period beginning in 1998 and ending in 2003, as mandated by the National Highway Traffic Safety Administration, showed the stretch of US 19 from Pasco County to Pinellas County to average approximately 52 deaths a year, or 262 deaths in the five-year duration of the study; 100 of these deaths were pedestrian related, making US 19 the worst road to walk on in these two counties.
-Multiple efforts to improve US 19 have been suggested to the FDOT, among them, an overpass strictly for left-turn lanes.
+According to a 2005 Dateline NBC report, part of US 19 in Florida may be the most dangerous road in the U.S. A Highway Patrol test period beginning in 1998 and ending in 2003, as mandated by the National Highway Traffic Safety Administration, showed the stretch of US 19 from Pasco to Pinellas county to average approximately 52 deaths a year, or 262 deaths in the five-year duration of the study; 100 of these deaths were pedestrian related, making US 19 the worst road to walk on in these two counties.
+Multiple efforts to improve US 19 have been suggested to the Florida Department of Transportation, among them, an overpass strictly for left-turn lanes.

-Currently, US 19 between Clearwater and St. Petersburg is getting a freeway-style upgrade due to the cancellation of an extension of Interstate 375 in the late 1970s.
+Currently, US 19 between Clearwater and St. Petersburg is getting a freeway-style upgrade due to the cancelation of an extension of I-375 in the late 1970s.

 Georgia

-US 19 enters Georgia just south of Thomasville as Lee Highway, concurrent with SR 3.
+US 19 enters Georgia just south of Thomasville as Lee Highway, concurrent with State Route 3 (SR 3).
 It continues north, passing through Albany, Americus, Ellaville, Butler, Thomaston, and Zebulon.
 It becomes concurrent with US 41 in Griffin.
-It then proceeds through the western tip of Henry County, passing through Hampton, home of the Atlanta Motor Speedway, and continues north through Clayton County and Jonesboro, entering Atlanta.
+It then proceeds through the western tip of Henry County, passing through Hampton, home of Atlanta Motor Speedway, and continues north through Clayton County and Jonesboro, entering Atlanta.

 US 19/US 41 travels through the south side of Atlanta as Metropolitan Parkway (formerly Stewart Avenue) and through Downtown Atlanta as Northside Drive.
 The concurrencies with US 41 and SR 3 end when US 19 turns east onto 14th Street in Midtown, beginning a concurrency with SR 9.
 It then turns north on Peachtree Street until it intersects with SR 141 in Buckhead and becomes Roswell Road.
 US 19 then continues north through Sandy Springs until it reaches I-285's north side.
 There, the concurrency with SR 9 ends and US 19 is briefly concurrent with I-285, for about 1.5 mi.

 US 19 leaves I-285 to travel through the northern suburbs of Atlanta along SR 400.
 Most of this section is a limited-access road with four lanes in each direction, becoming two lanes in each direction as the highway continues away from the northern suburbs of Atlanta.
 It picks back up as Lee Highway north of Atlanta.
 It arrives in Dahlonega, where it is no longer concurrent with SR 400, before about 37 mi of extremely curvy road, which includes a concurrency with US 129.
 The last major town it travels through in Georgia is Blairsville.